All Episodes

 Explain what does it mean when the troll poops a cupcake?

-So um, it's from the movie Trolls.
+So, it's from the movie Troll.

 Yeah.

-And so actually, like it's sort of like poops like like people poop.
+And so actually, like, it's sort of like poops, like, like, people poop.

 I don't know.